How to Stop Masturbating: 12 Strategies That Actually Work

 3. Replace the Habit Loop

 Every habit follows a loop: cue โ routine โ reward.
-You can't just eliminate the routine โ you need to replace it with something that provides a similar reward.
+You can't just eliminate the routine.
+You need to replace it with something that provides a similar reward.

 When the urge hits, substitute with: